miketang84/sapper/README.md

 # SApp

-SApp, a swift web framework, written in Rust.
+SApp, a light web framework, written in Rust.

 SApp focuses on easy use.